East Bridgewater, Massachusetts: Education

 East Bridgewater has its own school system for the town's approximately 2,500 students.
 The Central School is just west of the town hall at the town center and serves students from pre-kindergarten through second grade.
 The Gordon W. Mitchell School, located to the east of the town center, serves third through sixth grade students.
 East Bridgewater High School is located just east of the town hall, and serves seventh through twelfth grade students.

 In addition to public schools, high school students may attend Southeastern Regional Vocational Technical High School in South Easton free of charge.
 There are also private schools in the neighboring communities to the north and south, and the town is the site of the Metro South Academy School, a special needs middle and high school.
-The town is located near both Massasoit Community College in Brockton and Bridgewater State University.
+The town is located near both Massasoit Community College in Brockton, Stonehill College in Easton, and Bridgewater State University.

 Religion

 The Catholic Church of Saint John the Evangelist is located on Central Street and works in collaboration with St Ann's church in West Bridgewater.